Skip to content

 What is a commercial invoice?

 A commercial invoice is a document that provides customs officials with information about the value and nature of your shipment.
-This document must be accurate and complete, as it will be used to determine any duties or taxes that may be owed.
+You will use it to determine any duties or taxes owed for customs and clearance

 What is a packing list?

-A packing list is a document that provides detailed information about the contents of your shipment.
-This can be helpful for customs officials, as well as for anyone who needs to know what is inside the package.
+A packing list is a document that provides detailed information about the contents of your shipment for the customs clearance process.
+It is helpful for customs officials and anyone who needs to know what is inside the package.

 What is a bill of lading or air waybill?

 A bill of lading or an air waybill is a document that provides information about your shipment, including the origin, destination, and route.
-This document must be accurate and complete, as it will be used to determine any duties or taxes that may be owed.
+The document must be accurate and complete to determine any duties or taxes owed.

-Certain licenses and certificates, such as a license to import hazardous materials, may also be required to clear customs.
-Make sure you have all of the necessary paperwork and documentation that is required by your destination country before shipping your goods.
-Failing to do so can result in delays, penalties, or even seizure of your shipment.
-If you are unsure about what documentation is required for your shipment, you can contact the customs department of your destination country or a freight forwarder.
+If you need clarification on the required documents for your shipment, you can contact the customs department of your destination country or a freight forwarder.
 They will be able to provide you with the most up-to-date information and requirements.

-Customs clearance is a complicated and time-consuming process, so it may be worthwhile to consult a professional customs broker or custom clearance agent.
-A professional can help you with the paperwork and make sure that your shipment is processed quickly and smoothly.
+Customs clearance is complicated and time-consuming, so consulting a professional customs broker or agent may be worthwhile.
+A professional can help you with the paperwork and ensure your shipment is processed quickly and smoothly.

 Australian Customs Brokers is a freight forwarding company in Brisbane that can assist you with all aspects of shipping.
-We connect businesses to the most dependable and cost-effective freight forwarding services available on the market through our global freight forwarding and logistics network.
+We connect businesses to the most dependable and cost-effective freight forwarding services through our global freight forwarding and logistics network.
 Get in touch today to see how we can help your business save time and money on shipping.

 Scroll To Top